Travelers' Tales: Zambia

 Sally and David Bevington traveled to Zambia with Audley.

-Forget bungee jumping and whitewater rafting.
-For a real adrenalin rush, sit in an open Land Rover in the pitch dark encircled by a pride of hunting lions.
+Forget bungee jumping and white-water rafting.
+For a real adrenaline rush, sit in an open Land Rover in the pitch dark encircled by a pride of hunting lions.
 Then turn on the headlights and watch with bated breath as a fully grown male and five lionesses pass within touching distance, focused on the buffalo ahead.